 Tips from Fellow Caregivers

-We all know caring for a loved one can be enormously stressful and time consuming.
+We all know caring for a loved one can be enormously stressful and time consuming, especially when they are living with a serious illness.
 There are so many things to remember, worry about, and to do that caregivers typically neglect their own health and well-being.
 Dedicated to the tasks at hand they don’t have time to relax, visit with friends, or go to the movies.
 Except for the person or people they are caring for, caregivers often become isolated, but it doesn’t have to be that way.

 The following tips from fellow caregivers can help you cope with the challenges of caregiving, and even open your eyes to possibilities you haven’t had time to discover yourself.
 They originate from the ElderCareLocator which is an online service of the U.S. Health and Human Services.